-Cognitive behaviour therapy for bipolar disorder
+Cognitive behaviour therapy (CBT) for bipolar disorder

 Cognitive behavioural therapy (CBT) is an empirically validated and widely utilized problem-oriented psychotherapeutic approach that examines the relationships between thoughts, behaviours, and emotions.
 Interventions generally target reducing distress through psychoeducation, the modification of cognitions and behavioural experimentation.
 Over the last twenty years, there have been considerable advances in applying CBT principles to treat bipolar disorder.